Summer is officially here and if you’re jetting off somewhere on holiday – or away on business there are timesaving hacks to be had.

 It’s a detail we hoped to emulate by extending the opportunities for personalisation when we created the white glove executive travel app for Reed and Mackay.
 A really important productivity tool for executive business travellers, it’s billed as a travel ‘companion’ to keep you informed, reassured and safe.

-For me it’s the gold standard of executive travel apps.
+For me, it’s the gold standard of three summer travel apps.

-Why do I like TripAdvisor?
+The silver of the three summer travel apps goes to TripAdvisor.
+Why do I like it?
 Quite simply it’s the Glassdoor of the travel world.
 There’s no place to hide and the power of the consumer rules.
 You get much more than just the hotel’s view of the world through their website and their gorgeous filtered photos.

 TripAdvisor has successfully built a whole community of consumers who go beyond taking a review at face value.
 The ability to ask questions of other travellers and get the benefit of their experience is invaluable.